-The University's carbon footprint, not including commuting, totalled 10,708 metric tons for the one year period ended April 30, 2016.
-Student, faculty and staff commuting was estimated to result in an additional 2,695 tons.
+The University's carbon footprint is estimated at a total of 10,300 metric tons for the one year period ended April 30, 2017.
 The chart below breaks out the major sources of the University's carbon emissions by fiscal year.